Which Source of Fleet or Trucking Data is Right for You?

 When you use strategy for fleet data acquisition, you can avoid or solve these issues.

-Your Fleet Data Use Case
+Know Your Fleet Data Use Cases

 The first steps to solving this are:

-- Knowing your data use cases
+- Know your data use cases

-Companies selling to fleets tend to target two broad categories:
+Fleet suppliers and vendors tend to target two broad categories:

-- Local: Sedans, pickups, white vans, work trucks and last mile delivery trucks that generally operate within a state or metro area.
+- Local: Sedans, pickups, white vans, work trucks, and last mile delivery trucks that generally operate within a state or metro area.

 These are two major general use cases for fleets.
 Some companies target both.
-And some focus on a small slice of the market, such as emergency vehicles, school buses, or utility work trucks.
+And some focus on a small slice of the market, such as emergency vehicles, school buses, construction, or utility work trucks.

 To reach fleets, you can acquire data from many sources.
 These sources vary significantly in coverage of the market and depth of information about vehicles.
 They also range widely in acquisition and maintenance cost — including both direct and hidden costs.